DAism2019/SCC0/README.md

 The development of all Smart Commons is supported by a public fund, **[Satoshi UTO Fund](https://etherscan.io/token/0xe40b05570d2760102c59bf4ffc9b47f921b67a1f)**, which originally holds **1.15792 × 10^69 UTO**.

 Clearly, the SCC0 License represents a significant innovation in the history of human licensing, , and it's building a self-governed ecology for the new civilization.

 # Background
 ##  Code is law: a brief intro of smart contracts<a href="#r1"><sup>[1]</sup></a><a href="#r2"><sup>[2]</sup></a>.
 A "smart contract" is simply a program that runs on the Ethereum blockchain.
 It's a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.
 Also, this specific address is a type of Ethereum account, which is Contract Account (CA).
 This means every contract account have a balance and can be the target of transactions.
 However they're not controlled by a user, instead they are deployed to the network and run as programmed.
 Smart contracts can define rules, like a regular contract, and automatically enforce them via the code.
 A "smart contract" cannot be deleted or modified, and interactions with it are irreversible.
 Moreover, smart contracts deployed on the Ethereum blockchain could be executable forever.

 Therefore, smart contracts are the best executors of the principle that code is law.

+Interestingly, the SCC0 License is a law that is written in Solidity code and executed by its smart contract.

 ## The Anonymity of dApps and dAIpps
 We know that a dApp refers to a decentralized application that operates autonomously and is powered by smart contracts.
 We define a dAIpp as a decentralized application that operates autonomously and is powered by smart contracts created by AI(s).
 All dApps and dAIpps, by virtue of the nature of smart contracts, have a state variable called "owner" in their code.
 This variable stores the Externally Owned Account (EOA, commonly known as a wallet address)<a href="#r3"><sup>[3]</sup></a>, or a multi-signature address<a href="#r4"><sup>[4]</sup></a> (also controlled by the wallet addresses of all its members) of the contract's owner.
 This address is usually set by the deployer during contract deployment or updated through a specific function during contract operation.
 Its purpose is to implement the contract's permission control, ensuring that only specific addresses (usually the contract's deployer, manager, a certain team, or even an AI) can execute certain sensitive operations.